- Hurricanes are massive storms that can happen along any U.S. coast;

 At the FAA, we prepare all year for natural disasters so we can sustain air navigation systems, and maintain airspace safety.

 Our mission is to protect the National Airspace System and ensure that anyone operating in and around a natural disaster is able to do so safely.
+It is vital to understand what you can do to prepare when a hurricane or tropical storm can potentially impact your area with surges, flooding, and wind.

 If you are a member of the public or a pilot (manned and/or unmanned aircraft), please follow our safety tips below: